 Itchy welts on skin, blood spots on sheets and/or black or brown spots on mattresses, bed frames or walls often indicate that there is a bed bug infestation.

 Individual responses to bed bug bites will vary.
 Bed bugs are attracted to humans’ high body temperature and carbon dioxide production.
 When bed bugs bite people, they inject their saliva into the biting area, causing the skin to become irritated and inflamed.
 The skin lesion from bed bug bites may go unnoticed, or be mistaken for flea or mosquito bites or other skin conditions.
 Four types of skin rashes have been described in the literature:

-Bed bug bites most commonly occur on exposed areas of the body, including face, neck, hands, arms, lower legs or all over the body.
+Bed bug bites most commonly occur on exposed areas of the body, including the face, neck, hands, arms, lower legs, or all over the body.
 Bed bugs bite by piercing the skin with an elongated beak through which they draw blood.
 Feeding takes from three to ten minutes although the person rarely knows they are being bitten.
 Both male and female bed bugs bite.